Overview

 Step 5: Collecting and Examining Data

 After developing your study approach, it’s time to collect and evaluate data.
-Data can be gathered by surveys, focus groups, interviews, observations, or a mix of various techniques.
+Data can be collected through surveys, focus groups, interviews, or observations.
 Uphold the highest ethical standards and obtain individuals’ informed consent.
 Apply pertinent statistical or qualitative analysis techniques to the data you have collected to obtain important insights.

 Step 6: Examine the Information and Make Inferences